 There are three primary forms of notetaking assistance:

 Resources provided by your professor - either by request or for the class as a whole.

-- Peer notetaker.
+Peer notetaker.
 In some cases, a peer notetaker can provide class notes.
 SAS can help find peer notetakers.

-RESOURCES PROVIDE BY THE PROFESSOR:
+RESOURCES PROVIDE BY YOUR PROFESSOR

 Many options may be available to students directly through their professors.
 Students should reach out to their professors and see what they might be able to provide that could serve for this accommodation.